Emiton/jpeg-image-compressor/README.txt

 Arith by Cameron LaFreniere and Emiton Alves

-We would like to acknowledge help given by Professor Daniels and Justin, one of our TAs.
+Help Received: Prof Daniels and TA Justin

 Currently, we have implemented round trip testing and have successfully converted RGB ints to RGB floats, RGB floats to YBR Floats, YBR Floats to